 A colon polyp is a small cluster or mass of cells formed on the lining of the colon.
 Most colon polyps are naive, but some can develop into fatal colon cancer.
 They are of two types, non-neoplastic and neoplastic.

-If you experience any of the discussed symptoms, may sure to plan a consultation with our expert Gastroenterologist in Pune, Dr. Samrat Jankar.
-He will offer you the best suitable and productive treatment.
+If you experience any of the discussed symptoms, may sure to plan a consultation with Dr. Samrat Jankar, an expert Gastroenterologist in Pune.